Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 - a realignment of Bauple Drive to connect to the new Tahiti Road interchange via a service road to improve safety.

-Detailed design includes:
+Detailed design will include:

 - development of detailed road and bridge design drawings including drainage, lighting, signage, property accesses and public utility relocations